15 Best Delt Exercises for Complete Shoulder Development

 • Remember to exhale while you exert.

-The twisting cable overhead press is a very effective shoulder press variation which works the front deltoids.
+The twisting cable overhead press is an effective shoulder press variation that works the front deltoids.

-It is brilliant for developing unilateral upper-body strength, as well as improving your balance and the strength and stability of your core.
+It is brilliant for developing unilateral upper-body strength and improving your balance and the strength and stability of your core.

 Cable Twisting Overhead Press